Lee Hsien Loong

-Lee served in several cabinet posts under prime ministers Lee Kuan Yew and Goh Chok Tong before assuming the office of prime minister in August 2004.
-In his first two years, his government enacted a five-day work week and extended maternity leave.
-His proposal to build two integrated resorts in Singapore to increase tourism revenue led to the development of the Marina Bay Sands and Resorts World Sentosa.
-Following the Great Recession of 2008, he oversaw the country's economic recovery within two years.
-Political reforms in 2010 saw an increase in the number of non-constituency members of parliament.
-In 2020 and 2021, Lee oversaw the government response to the COVID-19 pandemic and its associated recession and recovery.
-In 2022, he also oversaw the government response to the Russian invasion of Ukraine, making Singapore the only Southeast Asian country to impose sanctions on Russia.
-That same year, his government legalised same-sex sexual activity between men by repealing the unenforced colonial-era Section 377A.
-In April 2024, Lee announced that he would not seek a sixth term as prime minister in the forthcoming general election; he was succeeded by Lawrence Wong, who formed a new cabinet and subsequently appointed Lee as a senior minister.
+Lee served in several cabinet roles under Lee Kuan Yew and Goh Chok Tong before succeeding the latter to becoming prime minister in 2004.
+Early in his term, his government enacted a five-day work week and extended maternity leave.
+He proposed building two integrated resorts to boost tourism, which resulted in the Marina Bay Sands and the Resorts World Sentosa.
+After the Great Recession, he managed the national economic recovery and introduced reforms to increase non-constituency members of parliament.
+He later led the response to the COVID-19 pandemic and the associated recession and recovery.
+In 2022, Singapore became the only Southeast Asian country to sanction Russia following the Russian invasion of Ukraine.
+His government also legalised male same-sex sexual activity by repealing Section 377A, which was already an unenforced law.
+In 2024, Lee stepped down and was succeeded by Lawrence Wong, who appointed him as a senior minister in his cabinet.